swiftlang/swift-testing/Documentation/Proposals/NNNN-custom-test-execution-traits.md

 * **v1**: Initial pitch.
 * **v2**: Dropped 'Custom' prefix from the proposed API names (although kept the word in certain documentation passages where it clarified behavior).
+* **v3**: Changed the `Trait` requirement from a property to a method which accepts the test and/or test case, and modify its default implementations such that custom behavior is either performed per-suite or per-test case by default.

 ## Introduction